gustavohroos/socket-chat/README.md

 This is a simple chat server application written in Python.
 It allows multiple clients to connect and exchange messages in a chat room.
 The server supports various commands for users, including setting usernames, retrieving user information, and more.

+## Chat Message Protocol

+This chat defines a structured format for encoding and parsing chat messages in a binary format.
+This protocol is utilized to facilitate communication between clients and the chat server in a standardized manner, ensuring organized messages that can be easily interpreted by both sender and receiver.

+### Message Format

+The chat message consists of the following components:

+1. **Protocol Version (1 byte):**
+   - Indicates the version of the chat message protocol being used.
+   - A single byte specifying the protocol version number.

+2. **Message Type (4 bytes):**
+   - Identifies the purpose or category of the message.
+   - A 4-byte integer representing the message type code.
+   - Message types are predefined within the application to differentiate between different types of messages (e.g., chat messages, commands, notifications).

+3. **Username Length (4 bytes):**
+   - Indicates the length (in bytes) of the username being sent.
+   - A 4-byte integer specifying the length of the username data.

+4. **Message Length (4 bytes):**
+   - Indicates the length (in bytes) of the message content.
+   - A 4-byte integer specifying the length of the message data.

+5. **Username (up to 10 bytes):**
+   - The username is encoded as UTF-8 and is a variable-length field, with a maximum of 10 bytes.
+   - If the username is shorter than 10 bytes, it is padded with null bytes (0x00) to reach the fixed length.

+6. **Timestamp (4 bytes):**
+   - Represents the time at which the message was created.
+   - A 4-byte integer representing the timestamp value.
+   - The timestamp is stored as the number of seconds since the Unix epoch (January 1, 1970).

+7. **Message Content (variable length):**
+   - The actual content of the chat message.
+   - Encoded as UTF-8 and can vary in length based on the message being sent.

+### Usage

+This protocol ensures that messages are packed into a consistent binary structure, making it efficient for transmission over a network.
+The provided functions handle the creation and parsing of messages based on this protocol, ensuring that messages are clearly defined and can be reliably processed by the chat application.

 ## Features

 - **Chat messages**: Clients can send and receive chat messages in the chat room.